Donate Jefferson Math Project

 At the Fellows at Five Conference in March 2005, commemorating the 5th anniversary of the NYC Teaching Fellows, Chancellor Joel Klein was presented with a copy of the JMAP cd-rom and the Regents by Topic book.
 Convinced of the usefulness of JMAP, Chancellor Klein directed the Office of Curriculum and Professional Development of the NYC Department of Education to make 2,500 copies of the JMAP 611 cd-rom for distribution to all New York City high school math teachers.

 In Spring, 2006, Steve Watson participated in the Final Eyes Review of the June, 2006 Math A Regents examination.
 Steve Watson completed JMAP's Lesson Plans during the summer of 2006, and transferred to the International High School at Prospect Heights for the new school year.
+Steve continued teaching at this small, supportive school for new immigrants until his retirement from teaching in 2020.

 In December, 2006, Steve Sibol participated in the Final Eyes Review of the January, 2007 Math B Regents examination.
 In March, 2007, he participated in the development of the specifications of the Algebra 2/Trigonometry Regents examination.
 During the third week of July, Steve Sibol wrote questions for the Integrated Algebra Regents examination in Albany.
 JMAP published the first in a series of Regents examinations under prior State curricula in JMAP's Regents Exam Archives.
+Steve Sibol also began the conversion of JMAP from the Math AB curriculum to the 2005 Math Standards.

 In February 2009, Steve Sibol and Steve Watson were members of the NYCDOE Algebra 2/Trigonometry Curriculum Evaluation Committee, charged with the task of reviewing Algebra 2/Trigonometry programs.
 In late March and early April, Steve Sibol wrote questions online for the Algebra 2/Trigonometry Regents exam, and participated in developing the conversion chart for the Geometry Regents Exam in June.